julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 **When rowan thrived, the household thrived with it.**

-Just as rowan guarded the household threshold, larger sacred trees — especially oaks — protected villages and communal land, a role documented in **[The Balkan Oak Tree Cult](/balkan-oak-tree-cult/)**.
+Just as rowan guarded the household threshold, larger sacred trees, especially oaks, protected villages and communal land, a role documented in **[The Balkan Oak Tree Cult](/balkan-oak-tree-cult/)**.

 ---

 ## The Many Names of Rowan: Quickbeam, Witchwood & Witchwand

-Rowan’s protective reputation runs so deep in European folklore that the tree gathered many names — each reflecting a different facet of its power.
+Rowan’s protective reputation runs so deep in European folklore that the tree gathered many names, each reflecting a different facet of its power.

 These were not poetic inventions, but living folk titles shaped by dialect, land use, and magical belief.